Municipal Bond Disclosure - The Story You Are Required to Tell

 (1)

-To reflect changes in the tax exempt market, the Government Finance Officers Association has periodically drafted new disclosure guidelines.
+To reflect changes in the tax exempt market, the Government Finance Officers Association periodically drafted new disclosure guidelines; however, revised disclosure guidelines were last published in 1991.

 (2)